Mizari/herast/documentation/README.md

 - Matcher is an object, that applies schemes to functions.

+# Schemes Storages View
+Actions of schemes storages view are for in-IDB settings only.
+In order to do actions globally currently it is required to use herapi.
+- Disable: disables selected storage
+- Enable: enables selected storage
+- Reload: reload selected storage module
+- Refresh all: reload all storage modules
+- Disable all: disable all storages

 # Settings
 There are two ways to configure settings: globally in C:\Users\USERNAME\AppData\Roaming\Hex-Rays\IDA Pro\herast_settings.json or in specific IDB "$herast:PatternStorage" netnode.
 IDB settings overwrite global.
 - Storage folders: folders with schemes storages.
 Every .py file from folders will be imported with expectation of herapi.register_storage_scheme() calls.